wittfabian/djangae/docs/db_backend.md

     }
 }
 ```

+If you do not specify a `NAMESPACE` for a connection, then the Datastore's default namespace will be used (i.e. no namespace).

 You can make use of Django's routers, the `using()` method, and the `save(using='...')` in the same way as normal multi-database support.